Owl-Boy/cmi-haskell-assignment-submissions/README.md

 - Step 2:
-  Eneter the directory of the assignment you want to submit
+  Enter the directory of the assignment you want to submit
   ![yo](/images%20for%20README/folder.png)